Rguernica/Portfolio-/final_project_RosanaGuernica.md

 - Methods: Remotely conducted 3 seperate 10-minute interviews and recorded notes on a word processor.
 - Script:
-  - Interview 1
+Interview 1
   Q: How much time did it take you to understand what the visualizations were communicating?
 	A: None.
 But I look at data like that a lot for work, so may not be the average person?
 	Q: Is there information missing that you wish you saw?
-	A: I’ll think about that – I’m sure!
+	A: Looks like the first two are by zip code or parts of a city- I would love that for the second two as well.
 	Q: Do you find the visualizations appealing?
   	A: Yes.

 Interview 2

 	Q: How much time did it take you to understand what the visualizations were communicating?